mousepawmedia/devdocs/network/source/guides/staff.rst

 * Correspond with co-workers.
 Read and respond to messages in a timely fashion.

-* Send your check-in email on the same day each week, detailing what you've done over the past week and what you're planning to do over the upcoming week.
+* Send your check-in email on the same day each week, detailing:

-  Including the Phabricator Maniphest task IDs/links for the tasks you've been working on.
-This is also a good time to ask your supervisors questions.
+  * What you've done over the past week,
+  * What you learned over the past week,
+  * What challenges you faced over the past week,
+  * What you're planning to do over the upcoming week,
+  * The Phabricator object IDs or links for anything you've worked on (inline),
+  * Any questions you have for your supervisors.

 ..
 IMPORTANT:: Log into your email and send an message to
     :code:`eco@mousepawmedia.com`.
 State what day you would like your weekly check-in email to be on.

 ..
 WARNING:: Your check-in email is how we track your job attendance.
 Be sure
     to send it on your regular day **every single week**!
+If it is not received on time, your hours for the week might not be counted.

 .. _gstaff_network_ehour: